LauraRuis/LanguageIdentification/README.md

 ## Training a model

 ### Baseline

-TODO: add how to run the baseline for monolingual and multilingual language identification.
+Training and testing are both done after each other with one command for both monolingual and multilingual language identification.
+For those usages, we refer you to the next section for testing a model.

 ### Neural models